state-alchemists/zrb/README.md

 ## 🚀 Using Installation Script

-We provide an installation script to help you install `pyenv` and `Zrb`.
-You can run the installation script as follow:
+We provide an [installation script](https://github.com/state-alchemists/zrb/blob/main/install.sh) to help you install `pyenv` and `Zrb`.
+You can run the installation script as follows:

 ```bash
 curl https://raw.githubusercontent.com/state-alchemists/zrb/main/install.sh | bash